MOUKZ/chat_package/README.md

   ///hint text to be shown for sending messages final String sendMessageHintText;

+  /// these parameters for changing the text and icons in the [attachment-bottom-sheet]
+  /// text shown wen trying to chose image attachment from gallery in attachment
+  /// bottom sheet
+  final String imageAttachmentFromGalleryText;

+  /// Icon shown wen trying to chose image attachment from gallery in attachment
+  /// bottom sheet
+  final Icon? imageAttachmentFromGalleryIcon;

-  /// texts shown wen trying to chose image attachment final String imageAttachmentFromGalleryText;
+  /// text shown wen trying to chose image attachment from camera in attachment
+  /// bottom sheet
   final String imageAttachmentFromCameraText;

+  /// Icon shown wen trying to chose image attachment from camera in attachment
+  /// bottom sheet
+  final Icon? imageAttachmentFromCameraIcon;

+  /// text shown wen trying to chose image attachment cancel text in attachment
+  /// bottom sheet
   final String imageAttachmentCancelText;

+  /// Icon shown wen trying to chose image attachment cancel text in attachment
+  /// bottom sheet
+  final Icon? imageAttachmentCancelIcon;

+  /// image attachment text style in attachment
+  /// bottom sheet
   final TextStyle? imageAttachmentTextStyle;

   ///hint text to be shown for recording voice note final String recordingNoteHintText;

-  /// handel [text message] on submit final Function(String? text)? onSubmit;
+  /// [required] handel [text message] on submit
+  /// this method will pass a [ChatMessage] final Function(ChatMessage textMessage) onTextSubmit;

   /// [required] the list of chat messages final List<ChatMessage> messages;

-  /// function to handel successful recordings, bass to override final Function(String? path, bool canceled)? handleRecord;
+  /// [required] function to handel successful recordings, bass to override
+  /// this method will pass a [ChatMessage] and if the used [canceled] the recording final Function(ChatMessage? audioMessage, bool canceled) handleRecord;

-  /// function to handel image selection final Function(XFile)? handleImageSelect;
+  /// [required] function to handel image selection
+  /// this method will pass a [ChatMessage] final Function(ChatMessage? imageMessage) handleImageSelect;

   /// to handel canceling of the record final VoidCallback? onSlideToCancelRecord;